ddmitov/perl-executing-browser/README.md

   These are Perl scripts that are started immediately after a local page is loaded.

 * ``closeConfirmation``
-  This is the text displayed when user has pressed the close button, but unsaved data in local HTML forms is detected.
-If no warning text is found, PEB assumes that no warning has to be displayed and exits immediately.
+  This text is displayed when the close button is pressed, but unsaved data in local HTML forms is detected.
+If no warning text is found, PEB exits immediately.

 ## Functional Pseudo Filenames
 * **About PEB dialog:** ``about-browser.function``